movementlabsxyz/MIP/MIP/mip-73/README.md

 ## Abstract

-The San Fran Model applies the changes to the type of the Native Bridge.
+The San Fran Model applies the changes to the type of the Native Bridge to lock/mint.
 It proposes bridge fees, a relayer, an informer, a rate limiter and fastconfirmations.

 ## Motivation